Force over Distance: Chapter 18

 “How smart?”

 “Pure dead brilliant.
-But you know that already, I should think.”
+But y’know that already, I should think.”

-Young glanced over at Eli to see his eyebrows draw together.
-He looked away, then came back with a cocky, “Duh, yeah, of course I know.
+Eli’s eyebrows drew together, but he came back with a cocky, “Duh; of course I know.
 I just wanted to hear you say it.”

 “Okay,” Young said.
 “That’s enough.”